Professor Megan Povey

 Over the last three decades, I have developed novel ultrasound/acoustic methods for food characterization and processing.
 Most recently, in collaboration with colleague Jianshe Chen, our work has highlighted the importance of sound in the human appreciation of food

-Malcolm is a Physicist who has worked with food for over three decades, developing novel ultrasound/acoustic methods for food characterization and processing.
-Most recently, in collaboration with colleague Jianshe Chen, he has highlighted the importance of sound in the human appreciation of food.
-He is designer, together with Phillip Nelson, of several instruments for analysing food and its stability including the Cygnus UVM ultrasound velocity meter and the Acoustiscan scanner.
-He is also co-inventor of the Ultracane blind aid.
+Megan is a Physicist who has worked with food for over four decades, developing novel ultrasound/acoustic methods for food characterization and processing.
+Most recently, in collaboration with colleague Jianshe Chen, she has highlighted the importance of sound in the human appreciation of food.
+She is designer, together with Phillip Nelson, of several instruments for analysing food and its stability including the Cygnus UVM ultrasound velocity meter and the Acoustiscan scanner.
+She is also co-inventor of the Ultracane blind aid.

-He is currently Professor of Food Physics collaborating with colleagues from the Faculty of Medicine and Health on acoustic imaging; also with colleagues from Nottingham, Newcastle, Valencia and Madrid Universities.
-He has welcomed many visiting students and overseas colleagues to his laboratory.
+Currently Professor of Food Physics collaborating with colleagues from the Faculty of Medicine and Health on acoustic imaging; also with colleagues from Nottingham, Newcastle, Cambridge, Valencia and Madrid Universities.
+She has welcomed many visiting students and overseas colleagues to her laboratory.

 Research groups and institutes